How to enjoy a healthier home

 Make a move to stay in shape

 An adult should aim for at least 150 minutes of moderate-intensity, physical activity each week.
-A range of mental and physical health problems can result from a lack of sufficient movement.
+A range of mental and bodily health problems can result from the lack of enough movement.

 Of course, many people have desk-based jobs and the gym isn’t always an option.
 But there are ergonomic products for the home or office that can help.